 Why should I consider HELOC refinancing?

 If you think you won’t be able to manage the payment increase, or if you have some additional projects you’d like to fund, you can refinance your HELOC.
-Even if the new interest rate is higher than that of your original loan, this might be the best option for you depending on your current financial situation.
-It’s important to crunch the numbers so you can determine which option is best suited for your circumstances.
+Even if the new interest rate is higher than that of your original loan, this might be the best option for you.
+It could give you the extra time you need to repay the funds.

-If you think you may not be able to cover your monthly bill during the repayment period, there are a few ways to refinance your HELOC.
+If you think that you may not be able to cover your monthly bill during the repayment period, there are a few ways to refinance your HELOC:

 - Talk to your lender.
 Some banks offer home equity assistance programs and will adjust your interest rate, loan period or monthly payments if you don’t think you will be able to afford the payments or have suffered some sort of financial hardship.

 - Get a new HELOC.
 While this may be delaying the inevitable, starting a new draw period may make the most sense for you.
 Be aware, however, that interest rates may rise, meaning you could pay even more money in the long run.
-This option may make the most sense if you are young and have years to build more equity and make more money.
+This option may make the most sense if you are young and have years to build more equity.

-- Get a home equity loan.
+- Pay off your HELOC with a home equity loan.
 A home equity loan differs from a line of credit because you get the money in one lump sum.
 A fixed amount, a fixed interest rate and potentially a longer repayment period may make this an affordable option for you.

 - Refinance your HELOC and mortgage into a new mortgage.
 Consider refinancing into a 15- or 20-year mortgage to reduce total interest payments.
 While interest rates on primary mortgages could be favorable, you have to take into account closing costs when you take this approach.
-It’s best if you keep the house long enough for the cumulative monthly savings to outweigh the costs of refinancing.
+Taking out a new mortgage to include your HELOC is generally only best if you can get a lower interest rate in doing so.

-- Personal loan: Not all lenders offer personal loans with high enough loan amounts to refinance a HELOC, but it may still be worth looking into.
+- Take out a personal loan.
+Not all lenders offer personal loans with high-enough loan amounts to refinance a HELOC, but it may still be worth looking into.
 Personal loans have the benefit of a fixed interest rate, and they generally don’t require collateral.